 Our ancient woodland is our richest terrestrial habitat for wildlife, home to more threatened species than any other.Find out why

 Ancient woods have been around for many centuries – long enough to develop into ecosystems that are rich, complex and irreplaceable.

 Officially it is woodland that has existed since 1600AD, but many are much older than this.
 Some may even link back to the original woodland that covered the UK around 10,000 years ago after the last Ice Age.

-Ancient woodland now covers only around 2 per cent of the UK.
 Much of what remains has been damaged by planting with non-native conifers or colonisation by invasive species.